Close Menu

 The Neanderthal diet was green.
 New findings reveal that the Neanderthals ate their vegetables.

-]It was previously assumed that Neanderthals were strictly carnivorous and eating mostly red meat.
+]It was previously assumed that Neanderthals were strictly carnivorous and ate mostly red meat.
 This assumption was based on the large amounts of bones from reindeer and mammoths that have been discovered at several prehistoric Neanderthal settlements.

 Meat, Animal Fat, and Vegetables